bewithdhanu/codeigniter-3.2.1-with-admin-LTE-Template-Intigration/README.md

 # codeigniter-3.2.1-with-admin-LTE-Template-Intigration
-## Admin LTE templete with php codeigniter 3.2.1 latest version
+## Admin LTE templete with php codeigniter 3.2.1 latest version intigration

 Download the code from repository.
 Unzip the zip file.